dhis2/dhis2-docs/src/developer/web-api/tracker.md

 ### Organisation Unit Scopes { #webapi_nti_ou_scope }

 Organisation units are one of the most fundamental objects in DHIS2.
 They define a universe under which a user is allowed to record and/or read data.
 There are three types of organisation units that can be assigned to a user.
-These are data capture, data view, and tracker search.
+These are data capture, data view (not used in tracker), and tracker search.
 As the name implies, these organisation units define a scope under which a user is allowed to conduct the respective operations.

 However, to further fine-tune the scope, DHIS2 Tracker introduces a concept that we call **OrganisationUnitSelectionMode**.
 Such a mode is often used at the time exporting tracker objects.
 For example, given that a user has a particular tracker search scope, does it mean that we have to use this scope every time a user tries to search for a tracker, Enrollment, or Event object?
 Or is the user interested in limiting the searching just to the selected org unit, or the entire capture org unit scope, and so on.